 X-ray diffraction (XRD) is used to determine the mineral phases characterising the materials.
 This technique is particularly useful in the study of cultural heritage and archaeological materials, especially for the determination of pigments in paintings, frescoes, mural paintings, parchments and illuminated manuscripts.
 Other applications are related to the characterisation of corrosion or degradation patinas in ancient metals and architectural materials in order to determine the nature of the degradation processes and to identify appropriate conservation protocols.
-Recently the technique has also been used in forensics for attribution and authentication of historical and artistic materials.
+XRD has also been used in forensics for attribution and authentication of historical and artistic materials.

 Fourier Transform Infrared Spectroscopy (FTIR) is a non-destructive and non-invasive (or micro-invasive) diagnostic technique that gives information about the molecular composition of non-metallic materials.
-In particular it allows analysing the organic component, not detectable by other diagnostic techniques.
+In particular, it allows analysing the organic component, not detectable by other diagnostic techniques.
 This technique can give qualitative and, in some cases, quantitative information.
 FTIR spectroscopy is increasingly being used for surface analysis of materials and artefacts that have to be restored, helping to get useful information for choosing the best operational methodology.

 Laser Induced Fluorescence (LIF) can be a valid complement to traditional compositional techniques in the cultural heritage field.
 It is based on the characteristic emission spectra of pigments/binders, etc. that made them recognisable on the paint surface.
 The analysed sample is excited by a laser source; the study of the emission spectra of the compounds allows then for the material identification.
 Advantages of this technique are: high sensitivity, non-invasiveness and immediate answer.